 • music supervision

 • digital strategies

 • marketing and distribution strategies

 Some music business programs will require basic courses such as music theory, music history, keyboard training, ear training, and music production.
-According to Benom Plumb, who teaches in the Department of Music & Entertainment Industry Studies at University of Colorado Denver, “These topics are important because they prepare the student for entry-level positions in their chosen music business field.”
+According to Benom Plumb, Program Director for Music Industry Studies & Music Management at University of the Pacific, who taught in the Department of Music & Entertainment Industry Studies at University of Colorado Denver, “These topics are important because they prepare the student for entry-level positions in their chosen music business field.”

 What does it take to be accepted into a college music business program?

 A strong passion for music is a key ingredient for getting accepted into a music business program – and for succeeding in a career in this field.

 “Being able to hear, read and talk about music with musicians in their language is a big help,” says Keith Hatschek, author and former program director for Music Management and Music Industry Studies at University of the Pacific Conservatory of Music.
 He spent many years as a recording engineer, producer, project manager, and as VP of sales and marketing at a large recording studio in the Bay Area.

 The level of musical proficiency needed to be accepted into a music business program will depend on the requirements at the school(s) you want to apply to.
 And that often depends on where the program is housed.